odvieira/pgnmentor_downloader/README.md

   - Curl
   - Bash

-To run the scritpt you basicly has to execute the interpreter:
+To run the scritpt you only need to execute the script (downloader.bash) with the Bash interpreter:

 `$ bash downloader.bash `